critterandguitari/ETC_Manual/manual.md

 send different images out of ETC from time to time.

-ETC’s API
+#### ETC’s API

-Having walked through the general framework and requirements of ETC’s modes, it’s time to take a look at the API available when working with ETC. The `etc` object contains a number of variables, all of which can be accessed from any mode:
+Having walked through the general framework and requirements of ETC’s modes, it’s time to take a look at the API (application programming interface) available when working with ETC. The `etc` object contains a number of variables, all of which can be accessed from any mode:

 -   `etc.audio_in` - A *list* of the 100 most recent audio levels
-    registered by ETC. These values are stored as 16-bit, signed integers, ranging from a minimum of -32,768 to a maximum of +32,767.\
+    registered by ETC. These values are stored as 16-bit, signed integers, ranging from a minimum of -32,768 to a maximum of +32,767.

     Additionally, depressing the *Trigger* button populates this list with a sine wave, simulating audio input to ETC.
--   `etc.audio_trig` - A *boolean* value indicating whether or not incoming audio has exceeded the fixed threshold level (approximately 80% of maximum) since the last frame was drawn via the `draw()`function.\
+-   `etc.audio_trig` - A *boolean* value indicating whether or not incoming audio has exceeded the fixed threshold level (approximately 80% of maximum) since the last frame was drawn via the `draw()`function.

     Additionally, depressing the *Trigger* button sets `etc.audio_trig` to `true`.
 -   `etc.bg_color` - A *tuple* of three integers representing the red, green, and blue components of the current background color.
--   `etc.knob1` - A *float* representing the current value of the *Foreground 1 Control* knob.\
+-   `etc.knob1` - A *float* representing the current value of the *Foreground 1 Control* knob.

     Additionally, an incoming MIDI control change message of number `21` on the current global MIDI channel will replace the value of foreground knob 1, until the knob is moved again.
--   `etc.knob2` - A *float* representing the current value of the *Foreground 2 Control* knob.\
+-   `etc.knob2` - A *float* representing the current value of the *Foreground 2 Control* knob.

     Additionally, an incoming MIDI control change message of number `22` on the current global MIDI channel will replace the value of foreground knob 2, until the knob is moved again.
--   `etc.knob3` - A *float* representing the current value of the *Foreground 3 Control* knob.\
+-   `etc.knob3` - A *float* representing the current value of the *Foreground 3 Control* knob.

     Additionally, an incoming MIDI control change message of number `23` on the current global MIDI channel will replace the value of foreground knob 3, until the knob is moved again.
--   `etc.knob4` - A *float* representing the current value of the *Foreground 4 Control* knob.\
+-   `etc.knob4` - A *float* representing the current value of the *Foreground 4 Control* knob.

     Additionally, an incoming MIDI control change message of number `24` on the current global MIDI channel will replace the value of foreground knob 4, until the knob is moved again.